 Gitgit Waterfall Facilities

 Basic facilities are available here such as parking spaces and toilets.
-A modest changing room provided for visitors who want to change into bathing suits near the waterfall.
+A modest changing room is provided for visitors who want to change into bathing suits near the waterfall.
 For hungry visitors, restaurants and food stalls are plenty nearby.
-Souvenirs shops selling typical Bali merchandise such as wood carvings and paintings also available here.
+Souvenirs shops selling typical Bali merchandise such as wood carvings and paintings are also available here.

 How To Get To Gitgit Waterfall

 Travelers visiting Gitgit waterfall usually rent cars from Denpasar or from Singaraja.
 Just follow the provincial road of Denpasar-Singaraja and tourists are good to go.
 The road sign indicating the waterfall’s location can be seen several kilometers before the destination.
 Making it easier not to miss this place.
 The journey will take approximately 2,5 hours from Denpasar (90 km).

 The Waterfall is located in Jl.
 Raya Bedugul – Singaraja, Gitgit, Sukasada, Buleleng, Bali 81161.